Viraj76/SwipeProductsAssignments/README.md

 ## Note -:
-Image is not being uploaded , because the folder where we should upload it, is not provided.
+Image is not being uploaded , because the folder where we should upload it in the server, is not provided.
 Altough it was optional to upload an image

 ## Screenshots (Light Mode)